tveronesi/imdbinfo/README.md

 ## NEW FEATURES

-Under movie.categories, you can now find additional information such as:
+Under `MovieDetail.categories` dictionary, you can find various categories of people involved in the movie production.
+The categories include:

 * director
 * writer